 One of the advantages of Stein's method is that the above procedure can be extended to treat many other distributional approximations.
 In adapting the method to a new continuous distribution, the first step is to find a suitable analogue of the integration by parts formula (\ref{ibpformula}).
 For a target random variable $Y$, this amounts to seeking a {\it Stein operator} $\mathcal{S}$ acting on a class of functions $\mathcal{F}$ such that $\mathcal{S}f\in L^1(Y)$ and

-For continuous distributions, $\mathcal{S}$ is typically a differential operator, which will be the focus of this paper, although some operators in the recent literature are integral or fractional \cite{ah19, Liu}.
+For continuous distributions, $\mathcal{S}$ is typically a differential operator, although some operators in the recent literature are integral or fractional \cite{ah19, Liu}.
 As noted by \cite{barbour2}, for a given distribution, there are infinitely many Stein operators.
 A common approach to sifting through the available options is to restrict to {\it $T$-th order polynomial Stein operators} (see Definition \ref{def:PSO}) of the form

-in which the coefficients belongs to the polynomial ring $\KK[y]$ in the single variable $y$.
-(Here, and throughout the paper, $\partial^0\equiv I$, the idenity operator.
-For ease of exposition, we shall abuse notation and always write $y$ in place of $yI$.)
+in which the coefficients belongs to the polynomial ring $\mathbb{K}[y]$ in the single variable $y$.
+(In this paper, $\partial^0\equiv I$, the identity operator.
+For ease of exposition, we abuse notation and write $y$ in place of $yI$.)
 In addition to their utility in the Malliavin-Stein method, such Stein operators are amenable to the various coupling techniques used in the implementation of Stein's method to derive distributional approximations, and as such the vast majority of differential Stein operators used in the literature take this form; for an overview see \cite{gms19,ley}.